-Malawi fans 'cheered for Egypt' - Marinica
+Malawi boss says home fans 'cheered for Egypt'

 Malawi head coach Mario Marinica has lashed out at the country's fans for showing more support for visiting Egypt and their "superstars" than the home team during their Africa Cup of Nations (Afcon) qualifier in Lilongwe.

-Malawi lost 4-0 to Egypt on Tuesday - a result which leaves The Flames on the verge of missing out on qualification for next year's finals in Ivory Coast.
+Malawi lost 4-0 to Egypt on Tuesday - a result which leaves the Flames on the verge of missing out on qualification for next year's finals in Ivory Coast.

 Marinica says Malawi's task against the seven-time Afcon champions was made all the tougher because of an unpatriotic crowd.